- Rolling clay slabs

 YOU WILL NEED

-- 12- x 18-inch Masonite boards with one side unfinished (one for each child) or canvas to cover the work surface
+- 12- by 18-inch Masonite boards with one side unfinished (one for each child) or canvas to cover the work surface

 - Clay, two grapefruit-sized balls for each child plus a few extra